tonimelisma/mail/ARCHITECTURE.md

 * **2025-09-17 – Auth Flow Hardening:** Fixed a regression where Microsoft accounts prompted re-authentication on each launch because the active account ID was **not persisted at sign-in**.
 The `DefaultAccountRepository` now records the active MS account immediately alongside Google.
 * **2025-09-17 – MS Graph Delta Compliance:** Replaced unsupported `/me/messages/delta` change-tracking with folder-level `/me/mailFolders/delta`.
 This fixes 400 *Unsupported request: Change tracking is not supported against 'microsoft.graph.message'* errors during account polling.
 * **2025-06-17 – Foreground-Service Escalation:** Lowered the SyncController *work-score* threshold from 10 → 5 and added a proactive start from `SyncLifecycleObserver.onStop()`.
 A single opportunistic `BulkFetchBodies` job now spins up `InitialSyncForegroundService` when the app backgrounds, preventing OS background-network throttling during large backfills.
+* **2025-06-17 – ConnectivityHealthTracker:** Added a singleton that tracks repeated `UnknownHostException` / time-out failures across the app and emits NORMAL/DEGRADED/BLOCKED throttle states.
+Producers and SyncController now consult it to pause heavy sync and prevent OS throttling cascades.

 ## Authentication Architecture (2025-10-XX)